 To request captioning services for class, students must:

-- Request an appointment to meet with the sensory services coordinator (Karen Green) if they need these services, follow the process to request accommodations and receive a Student Accommodation Letter to give to instructors.
+- Request an appointment to meet with the sensory services coordinator, follow the process to request accommodations and receive a Student Accommodation Letter to give to instructors.

 - Register for classes as early as possible during the registration period and provide the sensory services coordinator with a copy of their class schedule as soon as possible.
 The schedule must include the course number and title, instructor’s name, days the class meets, beginning and ending time, building and room number.